jlenoble/singletons/README.md

 If you provide a function, it should take as arguments your indexes and return a unique key as a string.
 But if you provide an array of options, a custom function will be generated for you using module [keyfunc](https://www.npmjs.com/package/keyfunc).

 In the latter case, options should hint on the nature of the expected indexing data.
-Keywords are 'object', 'literal', 'property', 'array' and 'set' used as in the following example:
+Keywords are 'object', 'literal', 'property', 'array', 'set' and 'ignore' used as in the following example:

 ```js
 import {SingletonFactory} from 'singletons';